Lady Blunt Stradivarius: Ownership

 The first owner of record was Jean Baptiste Vuillaume, an award-winning luthier, who found the violin in Spain in the 1860s.
 He sold the instrument to Lady Anne Blunt, the daughter of Ada Lovelace and granddaughter of Lord Byron.
 In the 1890s, W.E.
 Hill & Sons bought the violin from her and sold it to an important collector.

-It was sold at auction by Sotheby's in 1971 for the then-record amount of £84,000 by Robert Lowe, (US$200,000) who owned the violin for nearly 30 years.
+It was sold at a Sotheby's auction in 1971 for the then-record amount of £84,000 (US$200,000) by Robert Lowe, who owned the violin for nearly 30 years.

 It was sold again at Sotheby's in London on 14 November 1985 for a record price of £820,000 to a private collector.

 In 2008 it was sold to the Nippon Music Foundation for over US$10 million in a private transaction.

 In the wake of the 2011 Tōhoku earthquake and tsunami, the Lady Blunt was put up for charitable sale, with proceeds going to the Nippon Foundation's relief fund.
-Tarisio Auctions handled the sale online, raising almost £10 million (US$15.9 million), more than four times the previous auction record for a Stradivarius, held by the Molitor when it sold for US$3.6 million in 2010.
+Tarisio Auctions handled the sale online, raising almost £10 million (US$15.9 million), more than four times the previous auction record for a Stradivarius, set by the sale of the Molitor for US$3.6 million in 2010.
+The anonymous buyer won a 90-minute bidding battle with one other bidder.